dask/cachey/README.md

 Humans repeat stuff.
 Caching helps.

-Normal caching policies like LRU aren't well suited for analytic computations where both the cost of recomputation and the cost of storge routinely vary by one milllion or more.
+Normal caching policies like LRU aren't well suited for analytic computations where both the cost of recomputation and the cost of storage routinely vary by one million or more.
 Consider the following computations

 ```python
 # Want this